Last week, we introduced the first article in the series on eating disorders: Eating Disorders: Anorexia Nervosa.

 Nutritional approach for bulimia nervosa

-- Plan three regular meals every day.
+- Plan three regular meals daily.

 - Consume normal portions.